 A poor leader will never garner the respect of those in their care.
 In turn, these workers will become demotivated and frustrated, both of which will have a negative impact on their overall work engagement.
 Strong leaders create strong teams - both key ingredients in the recipe of effective engagement.

 #7 Employee Voice

-For many workers, not feeling engaged at work can come from a sense of powerlessness.
-Recognition is a simple change you can make, which can have a real impact on the engagement of your employees.
+For many workers, a sense of powerlessness can lead to lack of engagement.
+Recognition is a simple change you can make, which can have a real impact on the engagement levels of your workforce.
 A simple acknowledgement can make a significant difference to the mood, attitude, and motivation of your staff, helping them feel valued and appreciated in their role.

-A key aspect of employee engagement is having a system in place which allows you to measure engagement levels.
+A key aspect of employee engagement having a system which allows you to measure engagement levels.
+Set out your drivers of employee engagement, and then monitor them closely.
 This is crucial in understanding which concepts and ideas are working, and where changes need to be made or tweaked.
 Measuring progress also allows you to prove to employees that you are actively seeking to improve, and are responding in a dynamic, flexible way.

-A team with disengaged workers will be fractured, less than productive, and result in every member performing to less than their full potential - bad news for business.
+A team with disengaged workers will be fractured, less than productive, and results in every member performing to less than their full potential.
+This is bad news for business.
 Engaged employees are a key business asset.
 At the core, the more engaged the team member, the more they will see themselves as a smaller part of a wider, collective whole.
-This is at the centre of engagement; only by working as one team, towards a common goal, can a business really thrive and evolve.
+This is at the centre of engagement.
+Only by working as one team, towards a common goal, can a business really thrive and evolve.